elahe-dastan/code101/Go/query_timeout/QueryTimeout.md

 confuse you.Suppose you have a session to your mysql server and want to put a `GLOBAL` constraint on it after setting the constraint, it is not applied to the current session if you close the current connection and open a new one you see that everything works fine and as expected.

+## Update
+Now let's see how we can put timeout constraint on database query when we're using sqlx or gorm(both slqx and gorm are popular libraries for communication with database in golang)

+## SQLX
+Everything I said about SQL **remains exactly the same** for this part.
+So you can both put `/*+ MAX_EXECUTION_TIME([time]) */` inside the query or use `QueryxContext`.

+## Gorm
+In gorm version 2 you can put timeout constraint on queries using `WithContext` but in Version 1 the only way you can do it is by using transactions